 The platform itself provides all analytics information based on regular network scans (the snapshots).
 It is not a real-time monitoring solution but an analytical tool.

-The platform collects variety of data specific to each network device.
+The platform collects a variety of data specific to each network device.
 Starting with basic inventory and protocol states, detailed protocol tables or links.
 To provide full transparency, all operational commands used for each vendor/platform are well documented.

 No, IP Fabric doesn’t collect any SNMP data from active network devices.
 Our CLI–based approach achieves a greater level of detail compared to SNMP.